 Downloading the relatively large 25MB installation file to our Lenovo ThinkPad X200 from VoxOx's Web site took 4 minutes over our Wi-Fi connection.
 The install process was straightforward, and we were able to create an account, including a username and password, from the client itself.
 Learning to take advantage of VoxOx' overabundance of features is easy with the setup wizard that pops up as soon as you log in.
 It cycles through the service's five main features, including configuring your instant messaging accounts, making phone calls, text messaging, and adding your social networking and e-mail accounts.

 The tabbed VoxOx interface mimics the Apple iPhone's main menu.
 The Home tab contains sixteen brightly colored square icons for contacts, a keypad for dialing, account settings, and more.
-The main menu is cluttered with icons and tabs, unfortunately; we needed a day of frequent use to remember where to find certain tools and settings.
+The main menu is cluttered with icons and tabs, unfortunately; we needed a day of frequent use to remember where

 The heart of the application, the contact list, lies in the second tab.
 Currently, VoxOx supports AIM, Google Talk, ICQ, Jabber, Windows Live, and Yahoo instant messaging services.
 Through the Setup Wizard we were prompted to add our instant messaging usernames and passwords; we entered our AIM, Google Talk, and Yahoo information and were immediately logged into each of the respective services.
 Chatting with buddies takes place in another window and, like flipping through tabs in a Web browser, you can toggle among conversations.
 Those who prefer to scatter conversations around the desktop may not appreciate the inability to pop out chat windows.